Automattic/vip-jetpack-sync-cron/README.md

 # VIP Jetpack Sync Cron
 By default, Jetpack Sync will sometimes attempt to piggyback on various cron or API requests - causing slowdowns on the shutdown hook.
-This plugin changes that, and ensures that Jetpack only syncs on the dedicated cron task.
+This plugin modifies that behaviour and ensures that Jetpack only syncs on the dedicated cron task.

 ## Installation